facebook/ThreatExchange/pytx/docs/quickstart.rst

 If you do not provide an argument to setup_logger, no logging will occur.

-If you need to setup a proxy or adjust the verify argument for requests, you can use the connection() function to change them.
+If you need to setup a proxy, custom headers, or adjust the verify argument for requests, you can use the connection() function to change them.
 More info can be found here: http://docs.python-requests.org/en/latest/api/#requests.request

 .. code-block :: python

    from pytx import connection()
+   connection(headers=<your stuff here>,
+              proxies=<your stuff here>,
-   connection(proxies=<your stuff here>, verify=<your stuff here>)
+              verify=<your stuff here>)

 pytx uses classes as the primary method for developer interaction with the